yz8654773/kubernetes/kubeadm/README.md

 This is a document with a compiled kubeadm visa for 10 years.
-Download it and use it
+Download it and use it  (Kubeadm-crt-10 is a bit binary file) bash command：
-bash command：
 # ./Kubeadm-crt-10 alpha certs renew all --config={initialize the cluster's configuration file},
 The compilation parameter is the source location of a constant 1.16 version of the kubeadm module under the source code: kubernetes/cmd/kubeadm/app/constants.